-While #MeToo started in the headlines, the movement has evolved to become something employers and regulators can no longer ignore in the place of work.
+While #MeToo started in the headlines, the movement has evolved to become something employers and regulators can no longer ignore in workplaces.

 So what can you do to ensure your organization avoids becoming the next Google or Uber?
 First and foremost, it’s crucial to understand why legacy solutions do not work.
 The most common solution for misconduct reporting is an anonymous hotline and we’ve delved into the 5 top reasons these don’t work:

-- Anonymous hotlines have historically offered zero value, so why are we still persisting?
+Anonymous hotlines have historically offered zero value to organizations and employees, so why are we still persisting with them?
 The pervasive headlines and stats showing that only 25% of workplace misconduct incidents are reported (US Equal Employment Opportunity Commission) shows us that the current solutions are just not working.

 Neta Meidav is co-founder and CEO of Vault Platform, the trusttech company disrupting workplace misconduct reporting and resolution.
 Neta worked as a senior adviser to the UK Government for over ten years and is a knowledgeable resource on solutions to the problem of harassment and bullying in the workplace.